There are many alternative treatments that hair loss sufferers may consider, but perhaps one of the most underrated is acupuncture.

-One such study, performed in 2011 and published in the Journal of Acupuncture and Tuina Science, consisted of 78 patients with Alopecia Areata.
-According to the study, 43 patients were treated with acupuncture while the remaining 35 patients were treated with a combination of Cystine, Vitamin B1, and Minoxidil Solution.
+One such study, performed in 2011 and published in the Journal of Acupuncture and Tuina Science, consisted of 78 patients with Alopecia Areata (13).
+According to the study, 43 patients were treated with acupuncture while the remaining 35 patients were treated with a combination of cystine, vitamin B1, and minoxidil solution.
 Treatment was continued for four months.

-This means that acupuncture proved to be more effective at treating hair loss than other common treatment options, such as Monoxidil.
+This means that acupuncture proved to be more effective at treating hair loss than other common treatment options, such as minoxidil.

 A similar case study can be found in the Journal of Chinese Medicine.
-According to Jiang and Liu, a 36-year-old male presenting with occipital alopecia received acupuncture in three separate courses.
+According to Jiang and Liu, a 36-year-old male presenting with occipital alopecia received acupuncture in three separate courses (14).
 Following the first course, thin and fluffy hair had begun to grow.

 After the second course, fluffy hair had spread throughout the entire bald area.
 And finally, after the third course, healthy hair growth was observed.